jamesrharwood/thesis/data/iv_changes.md

 stage: planning
 ---

+* To avoid duplicating resources, before commencing a new guideline:
+  * consult EQUATOR's register of guidelines under development.
+EQUATOR could make this register easier to find and search.
+  * contact the developers of related guidelines.
+  * journals could ask guideline developers to prove that they have registered their guideline with EQUATOR (like they do for clinical trials).
- To avoid duplicating resources, developers could consult EQUATOR's register of guidelines under development and contact the developers of related guidelines before commencing a new guideline.
-When a new resource is justified, developers could build on top of existing resources instead of starting from scratch.
+* When a new resource is justified, build upon existing resources instead of starting from scratch.
 This could mean extending or replacing subsets of items instead of publishing a totally new guideline.
-Developers could consider making guidance modular, like the Journal Article Reporting Standards for psychology.
-This could also be done retrospectively, e.g., by splitting broad guidance into shorter, related resources (e.g. STROBE being split into STROBE Cohort, STROBE Case-control and STROBE Cross-section).
+* Consider making modular guidance, like the Journal Article Reporting Standards for psychology.

 ---